 Yeah, it sounds absurd, right?
 But, it is a real problem that an Amazon customer reported.
 See it for yourself.

 Dear Amazon, I bought a toilet seat because I needed one.
 Necessity, not desire.
 I do not collect them.
 I am not a toilet seat addict.
 No matter how temptingly you email me, I’m not going to think, oh go on then, just one more toilet seat, I’ll treat myself.

 If a customer searches toilet seats on the on-site search bar and buys it, that doesn’t mean they need it again after a week.
 Such eCommerce recommendation engines make a customer doubt your credibility.
 Why commit such a mistake after all.

 So, the simple fix would be to set a time interval for the recommendation so that they stay for a particular period and fade away automatically.

 Or, a better approach could be to stop suggesting the items that have already been ordered.
 Instead, unique items should be more of a focus, like suggesting items that would even surprise the customers.
 That would make them feel empowered while bringing more value to your business in turn.

 Tip: If the customer has bought an ordinary toothbrush, recommending them to try an electric toothbrush would be valuable, i.e., same product, but different technology.

-A practical recommendation engine is the one that mines accurate customer data and presents them with products that have a high chance of making it to their shopping cart.
-Therefore, it is a prerequisite to building a recommendation engine to stay ahead in this competitive landscape.
-It is the best and the latest technology that helps build strong relationships between businesses and customers.
+A product recommendation engine is the one that mines accurate customer data and presents them with products that have a high chance of making it to their shopping cart.
+The product recommendation technology helps build strong relationships between businesses and customers.